 How do I use pulleys?

-There are two seperate ways to set up an aerial pulley system and they depend on what you are hoping to lift.
+There are two separate ways to set up an aerial pulley system and they depend on what you are hoping to lift.

 If you want to simply raise and lower your apparatus, you can just use our single aerial pulleys.
 However, if you want to raise and lower the aerialists during a performance, you are going to want to set up a pulley system using double pulleys.
 Helpful images can be found above illustrating pulley systems.
 We recommend 10-15mm Static Climbing Rope for our pulleys.